 Stephen Galloway, the dean of Dodge College, remembered him as a writer who understood comedy’s full emotional register.

 “Barry understood what made comedy function better than anyone I know.
 He knew that it includes darkness as well as light.
 And yet it was the light that filled his last years.
 Even as he declined with Parkinson’s, he showed a positivity that always stunned me.
+He faced his declining health with a level of stoicism I’ve never seen and kept his warmth and humor.
 He’ll be remembered as a wonderful writer, but an even more wonderful human being,” Galloway said in a statement.

 Following his Parkinson’s diagnosis, Blaustein became an advocate for the Parkinson’s Foundation and spoke openly about living with the disease.
 Those who knew him during his final years described a man who maintained both his humor and his generosity despite declining health.

-Tributes from former students, comedians and longtime collaborators have poured in since the announcement of his death, a measure of a career spent making other people funnier — first a rising star at 30 Rock, then a generation of screenwriters who never got to share an office with him but absorbed his lessons all the same.
+Tributes from former students, comedians and longtime collaborators have poured in since the announcement of his death, reflecting a career spent helping others succeed — first alongside a rising comedy star at 30 Rockefeller Plaza, then mentoring a generation of screenwriters who absorbed his lessons long after his years at “SNL.”